 Don’t expect to do the crew

-If you’re a single cruiser, you might think that the cute bartender or waiter could be interested in meeting up after hours.
+If you’re a single cruiser, you might think that the cute bartender or lifeguard could be interested in meeting up after hours.
 Forget it.
 There are explicit rules barring cruise staff from hooking up with passengers.
-It’s a good way for them to possibly lose their job.
-Don’t worry, though.
-Most cruises hold “Singles Nights” on the ship if you’re looking for someone’s company during the cruise.
+It’s a good way for them to lose their job.
+So if you want to flirt, then by all means.
+But don’t expect it to turn into anything more.

 Hookups actually aren’t common on a cruise

 If you plan to have sex on a cruise, then you’re better off bringing your own partner.
 While the fun, laid-back atmosphere of a cruise ship may seem to lend itself to having a fling on vacation, it’s actually pretty rare.
 According to a survey conducted by Cruzely, only about 5% of people reported ever having hooked up with someone they met while on a cruise.

 Keep in mind that most people taking cruises are already in a relationship, and you can see why the numbers are low.
 With fewer singles on the ship, the chances of a romantic fling are lessened.